-Veterans who go through Your Grateful Nation receive mentorship and career placement assistance.
+Veterans who go through Special Operators Transition Foundation receive mentorship and career placement assistance.
 The best part of his week now, he says, is getting an email from a veteran or spouse, thanking him for making that second career possible.

 Rob lost people he loved in the military.
 Those losses stay with him and he does what he can to support families of the fallen.
 He’s now part of helping Folds of Honor with its mission to provide scholarships to these families.